Scott & Bailey: Production team

 Scott & Bailey is produced by Manchester-based Red Production Company, which itself is majority owned by StudioCanal following an acquisition estimated at £30 million in December 2013.
 Nicola Shindler, who founded the company in 1998, is the programme's executive producer alongside writer Sally Wainwright and Tom Sherry.
 When speaking of Shindler, Wainwright said: "Nicola is just a genius.
 She makes you raise your game.
 So if you're good, she'll make you better".

-The role of producer was undertaken by Yvonne Francas for Series 1, and from Series 2–3, Tom Sherry.
+The role of producer was undertaken by Yvonne Francas for Series 1, and from Series 2 to Series 3, Tom Sherry.
 Sherry, who has worked for Red Productions for over 15 years, described his job as "the opportunity to meddle in all departments – it's about being able to have a passable stab at everyone's job and to be able to empathise with what they're trying to achieve".
 For the production of Series 4, Sherry undertook the role of executive producer alongside Wainwright and Shindler, while the position of producer is staffed by Juliet Charlesworth.
 For the fifth series, filmed in 2015, Suranne Jones became an executive producer alongside Shindler.

 The involvement of Diane Taylor as a consultant producer is credited with maintaining Scott & Bailey's "rigorous authenticity".
 According to Jessamy Calkin of The Telegraph, "the attention to detail is more extreme on this series, say many of the crew, than others they have worked on".
 During the filming of Unforgiven in 2008 (written by Wainwright and also starring Suranne Jones), Wainwright was told to meet Taylor by Grant Montgomery, the show's designer.
 After meeting, the production was given the green light by ITV and the script was largely re-written, with Wainwright commenting: "I wasn't writing a single line of dialogue that Diane hadn't influenced".
 Wainwright is responsible for writing the majority of episodes.